apache/couchdb/share/doc/src/api/ddoc/views.rst

 - **include_design** (*boolean*): Allows map functions to be called on design documents as well as regular documents

-In additional to these options, you may specify :ref:`any other <api/ddoc/view>` with their default value.
-E.g. having option ``"include_docs": true`` will automatically includes document body for view results response.
-You still may override such by explicitly defining same query parameter name with other value.

 .. _api/ddoc/view/indexing:

 Querying Views and Indexes